felangel/bloc/docs/fluttertodostutorial.md

 ## Todo Model
 Now is a good time to introduce the model for a Todo.

-!> Notice that we've completely discussed the TodosOverviewBloc *without* every defining the `Todo`.
+!> Notice that we've completely discussed the TodosOverviewBloc **without** every defining the `Todo`.
 This level of abstraction is a helpful feature of the chosen architecture and the bloc.
-This means that if we change the model for the Todo, we do not have to change anything in the TodosObserverBloc
+This means that if we change the model for the Todo, we do not have to change anything in the TodosObserverBloc.

 The first thing of note is that the `Todo` model doesn't live in our App.
 It is set in a separate package, in this case the `todos_api`.

 The Constructor shows the fields associated with a Todo are four:
 - `id` - either provided or set by Uuid in line `//1`.
 - `title`,
-- `description`,
+- `description`, and
 - `isCompleted`

 and described in the code comments.